dahburj/Barracuda-PoseNet/README.md

 Using Unity 2019.1.0b8

-Real-time WebCam test scene located in Assests/POSE-NET/Scenes/Test
+Real-time WebCam test scene is located in Assests/POSE-NET/Scenes/Test

 Video https://youtu.be/MievgkYDquc